 Someone with ANSD may have trouble telling one sound from another.
 They may also have trouble understanding speech clearly.
-The sounds may fade in and out or are ‘out of sync’.
+The sounds may fade in and out or are "out of sync".
 Children with ANSD may have hearing responses that vary or worsen over time.
 A child with ANSD may appear to hear one day and not hear the next.
 This can be very frustrating for parents and can make a getting final diagnosis difficult.
 Hearing loss can vary greatly in children with ANSD, from normal hearing to profound hearing loss.

 Common Features Seen With ANSD:

-- Inconsistent responses to speech.
+- The child has inconsistent responses to speech.

 - The child may have a hard time understanding speech.
 This is especially true in a noisy place.